How to Become an Electrician in Louisiana

 Industrial Electrician – Certificate Program

-Louisiana Delta Community College offers various Certificate program options for future opticians.
+Louisiana Delta Community College offers various Certificate program options for future electricians.
 All programs are based at their campus in Monroe in Ouachita County.
 The college has approximately 2,080 students in total, with the majority of students on 2-year programs.
 The college is accredited by the Southern Association of Colleges and Schools, Commission on Colleges.
 Fees for tuition for in-state students are about $4,158 and for students from other states likely to be about $4,396 yearly.
 Learning materials may cost in the order of $1,220, although this will vary with the program.

 New Iberia Nonmetropolitan Area Area